Health Insurance in Cambodia: What You Need to Know in 2025

 Healthcare Quality

-In other words, Cambodians don’t trust their own healthcare system.
+In other words, many Cambodians don’t trust their own healthcare system.
 And the situation may even be more complicated for expats.
 For instance, if you can’t speak the local language, you can’t just go to any hospitals.

 What does this mean for you?